 Storage: Pockets

 Storage can make or break a travel pant, and we made sure to prioritize designs with practical layouts for stashing the essentials.
-One standout from our list above is the Athleta Headlands Hybrid Mid Rise Tight, which comes with a whopping six zippered pockets.
-We also like the zippered hand pockets on the Outdoor Voices RecTrek, the Lululemon Stretch High-Rise Jogger’s hidden pocket and card sleeve located inside one of the hand pockets, and the four zippered pockets on Kuhl’s Freeflex Dash.
+One standout from our list above is the Athleta Headlands Hybrid Mid Rise Tight, which has a whopping six zippered pockets.
+Another is the Alder Open Air Pant, which boasts seven pockets, five of which are zippered.
 At the other end of the spectrum is Vuori’s Miles Jogger, which features just one zippered pocket at the rear that’s too small to accommodate a smartphone (only the non-zippered hand pockets work).
-In the end, a final decision will come down to personal preference and where you like to store your valuables while traveling.
-Some women (ourselves included) prefer to use a fanny pack or cross-body purse, but we certainly appreciate when pants have a phone- or document-friendly pocket for easy access while navigating through security checkpoints or walking around town when we reach our destination.
+Other options, like the Patagonia Organic Cotton Essential Pant, only have two non-zippered hand pockets.
+In the end, a final decision will come down to personal preference and where you like to store your valuables.
+Some folks (ourselves included) prefer to use a fanny pack or cross-body purse, but we certainly appreciate when pants have a phone- or document-friendly pocket for easy access while navigating through security checkpoints or walking around town when we reach our destination.

 Women's travel pants (putting phone in hand pocket)